On the Hausdorff dimension of graph of random vector-valued Weierstrass function: Introduction

 satisfies

-where the graph $G(f_{a,b})$ is a subset of $\mathbb{R}^3$.
-In 2023, Ren \cite{Ren2023} extended Baránski’s result by replacing trigonometric functions with a vector-valued Lipschitz function $\phi:\mathbb{R}\to\mathbb{R}^2$ of period $1$.
-He proved that if $\mathbb{R}^2\setminus\phi(\mathbb{R})$ is disconnected, then for any integer $b>1$ and for $a$ sufficiently close to $1$, the box dimension of the graph of the vector-valued Weierstrass-type function \eqref{w-function 1} is given by
+where the graph $G(f_{a,b})$ is a subset of $\mathbb{R}^3$ (see Figure \ref{fig1}).
+Ren \cite{Ren2023} extended Baránski’s result by replacing trigonometric functions with a vector-valued Lipschitz function $\phi:\mathbb{R}\to\mathbb{R}^2$ of period $1$.
+He proved that if $\mathbb{R}^2\setminus\phi(\mathbb{R})$ is disconnected, then for any integer $b>1$ and for $a$ sufficiently close to $1$, the box dimension of the graph of the vector-valued Weierstrass-type function of the form \eqref{w-function 1} is also given by $3 + 2{\log a }/{\log b}.$ More recently, Ren and Shen \cite{RenShen2024} improved their one-dimensional result into high-dimensional vector-valued Weierstrass functions.